Law enforcement in India

 The former President of India Ram Nath Kovind with Indian Police Service Officers at the Rashtrapathi Bhavan in New Delhi, 2018.

 Female security personnel at India-Pakistan border.

-Law enforcement in India is imperative to keep law and order in the nation.
-Indian law is enforced by a number of agencies.
-India has a multi-layered law enforcement structure with both federal and state/union territory level agencies, including specialized ones with specific jurisdictions.
-Unlike many federal nations, the constitution of India delegates the maintenance of law and order primarily to the states and territories.
+Law enforcement in India includes a multi-layered structure with both federal and state/union territory-level agencies, including specialized ones with specific jurisdictions.
+Unlike many federal countries, the Constitution of India delegates the maintenance of law and order primarily to the states and territories.
+State governments have the legislative and administrative powers in matters relating to the police, public order, prisons, and prosecution.

-Under the Constitution, police and public order is a subject governed by states.
-Therefore, each of the 28 states have their own police forces.
+Under the Constitution, police and public order are subjects governed by states.
+Each of the 28 states has its own police force.
 The centre is also allowed to maintain its own police forces to assist the states with ensuring law and order.
-Therefore, it maintains seven central armed police forces and some other central police organisations for specialised tasks such as intelligence gathering, investigation, research and record-keeping, and training.
+Therefore, it maintains seven central armed police forces and some other central police organisations for specialised tasks such as intelligence gathering, training, investigation, research and record-keeping.
+These central armed police forces have limited policing powers as they are meant for specialized roles, such as border guarding and internal security.

+The Government of India supports State Governments by providing financial assistance for the modernisation of State Police Forces and by sharing intelligence inputs through central security and intelligence agencies to prevent crime and maintain law and order.

-The Ministry of Home Affairs (MHA) is responsible for most law enforcement duties at the federal level.
+The Ministry of Home Affairs (MHA) is the national ministry responsible for internal security, domestic intelligence, border management and the coordination of central and state law enforcement agencies in India.
 It includes Central Armed Police Forces (CAPFs) and Central Police Organizations (CPOs).

-Larger metropolitan cities have their own police forces under their respective state police (except the Kolkata Police that is autonomous and reports to state's Home Department).
-The Indian Police Service (IPS) is an All India Civil Service, which provides leadership at senior ranks across state police forces, central armed police forces, central investigative agencies, and regulatory bodies.
-India has some special tactical forces both on the federal and state level to deal with terrorist attacks and counter insurgencies like Mumbai Police Quick Response Team, National Security Guard, Anti-Terrorism Squad, Delhi Police SWAT, Special Operations Group (Jammu and Kashmir), etc.
+Larger metropolitan cities have their own police forces under their respective state police (except the Kolkata Police, which is autonomous and reports to the state's Home Department).
+The Indian Police Service (IPS) is an All India Civil Service, which provides leadership at senior ranks across state police forces, central armed police forces, central investigative agencies, intelligence and regulatory bodies.

 Central agencies

 Union Home Minister Rajnath Singh presents medals and awards to CISF personnel and cadets.

-The Central Government has established a number of Central Police Organisations (CPOs) to fulfill diverse law enforcement and security roles.
+The Central Government (Federal government of India) has established a number of Central Police Organisations (CPOs) to fulfill diverse law enforcement and security roles.
 These CPOs can be broadly categorized into two groups:

 Central Armed Police Forces (CAPFs): These are armed police forces responsible for internal security, counter-insurgency operations, and border guarding.
 They include organizations such as the Assam Rifles, Central Reserve Police Force (CRPF), Border Security Force (BSF), Central Industrial Security Force (CISF), Indo-Tibetan Border Police (ITBP), and Sashastra Seema Bal (SSB).

 Central Police Organisations (CPOs): This group comprises organizations that perform specialized functions such as police research and development, criminal investigation, intelligence gathering, police training and forensic science.
 These include: